 Here are five options you can use to get your lead management system up and running:

-Our CRM helps you make the most of every part of your sales process—including lead management.
-The pipeline view shows you which leads are at which stages of your funnel as well as the potential value of the deal and how likely you are to close it.
-Plus it has tools to help your reps make 60% more calls.
+Close CRM helps you make the most of every part of your sales process—including lead management.
+The pipeline view shows you which leads are at which stages of your funnel, as well as the potential value of the deal and how likely you are to close it.
+Plus, it has tools to help your reps make 60% more calls.
 It's much more than a sales lead tracker.

 - Sales automation for calling and emailing